-The exporting of construction-related services that has taken place to date has been based on the quality of services offered; a directed effort to commercialise the industry outside of Barbados has not been made.
-The marketing strategy is an attempt to make this push and to be successful, it needs an industry working group to take the lead and address the enabling environment constraints to exporting.
+The exporting of construction-related services that has taken place to date has been based on the quality of services offered A directed effort to commercialise the industry outside of Dominica has not been made.
+The marketing strategy is an attempt to make this push and to be successful, the export services working group needs to take the lead and address the enabling environment constraints to exporting.